How to Paint a Rowing Boat in Acrylic

 5. What to leave out and what to add in for interest.

 Thank you Dennis for the awesome tutorial!
-I made this today and will posting in the class discussion / forum!
+I made this today and will posting in the class discussion! love the tutorial!

 Paint the background